rfcx-espol/AudioRecorderService/README.md

-#AUDIO RECORDER SERVICE
+# AUDIO RECORDER SERVICE
-It is a service that allows audio recording in the background.
+It is a service that allows audio recording in the background.<br/>
 ![Diagrama de interacción de clases](https://github.com/rfcx-espol/AudioRecorderService/blob/master/diagrama.jpg?raw=true)

-##Features
+## Features
 It has a menu that allows you to configure the following audio options:
 - Audio format: m4a or 3gp.
 - Audio duration: Recording time of an audio.